 We also give the opportunity for you to help us improve the app by providing us with usage data (e.g. number of logins etc).
 This is strictly opt-in only, completely anonymous, and does not collect any private or medical data.
 By being able to investigate which pages and content are the most used, we can better pinpoint which feature improvements should be the highest priority.

 Passport is an initiative by the Menzies Health Institute Queensland (MHIQ) from Griffith University.
 MHIQ is a research institute that identifies key factors that influence health and develop strategies to improve health and well-being for individuals, families, and communities.
 The Passport app is developed and maintained by the App Factory.
 Both MHIQ and App Factory are part of Griffith University, a public university in South East Queensland.

 How can I help contribute to Passport?

 We are currently deploying the Passport app as a Beta test on Android Devices.
 If you would like to contribute to the app’s success, please register for the Beta Testing.
-You must register with your Google Play account in order to be eligible to join the Passport Beta Program.
+Passport Beta is now publicly available on the Google Play store!

 Help!
 How do I use the Passport App?

 We have made the app with user friendliness in mind but we have also included many features to the app.
 To make your first use of the Passport app as smooth as possible, we have created a quick start guide.